 7. Reducing Fees and Taxes

-For example, you may want to choose mutual funds with the lowest expense ratios, or you may consider passively managed index funds that charge very low fees.
+For example, you may want to choose mutual funds with the lowest expense ratios, or you may consider passive ETFs or index funds that charge very low fees.
 Selling stocks can expose you to short-term or long-term capital gains tax.
 Short-term capital gains tax—which is equal to your income tax rate—is owed when a stock is sold after being owned for a year or less.

 Long-term capital gains tax—equal to 0%, 15% or 20%, depending on the tax bracket—is owed on assets that are sold after they’ve been held for a year or more.
 Limiting how often stocks are sold may limit the amount of capital gains taxed owed.